Stafford defers downzoning proposal until December

 During a Thursday evening joint hearing between the county’s Planning Commission and the Board of Supervisors, members of the Planning Commission voted unanimously to defer the decision to downzone, allowing county officials additional time to further examine the ramifications on property owners and other taxpayers in the county.

-During that hearing, supervisors took the commission’s unanimous decision to defer downzoning, then voted 4–3 themselves to defer any action until they meet on Dec.
+Supervisors voted 4–3 to defer any action until they meet on Dec.
 15.

 Supervisors Mark Dudenhefer, Meg Bohmke and Crystal Vanuch voted against the deferral.